MiketheChap/worldwidestew/content/blog/2024-09-18-new-beliefs.md

     attrlink="https://commons.wikimedia.org/wiki/File:WMAP_2012.png"
 >}}

+Some years later, the Planck Satellite was sent into space with some similar mission goals.
+You can see a video on the Planck survey below!

 For years I believed the Earth was created in six days.
 But, with new evidence I had to revise my beliefs.
 It may not seem a big leap to you, Dear Reader.
 But, it was to have consequences in my social connections with those who insist things (the Bible, the Constitution, social structures, etc.) are immutable and as perfect as the day they were created.

-All of us should always be asking ourselves, *What would it take for me to change my belief in X*?
+We should routinely ask ourselves, *What would it take for me to change my belief in X*? *What else is there?* When we are willing to reconsider even our deeply held ideas, those ideas are *falsifiable*: no matter how deeply held, we are willing to consider that those ideas may be false.
+For people who won't let go of a belief *under any condition*, that belief is not falsifiable.
 All our beliefs should be open to revision.
 All of them.
+It's scary to think we might have to let go of a belief.
+We should acknowledge how hard it is to revise our beliefs.
+I've been doing that a lot in the past few years.

 What do you believe that's immutable and needs revision?

+*We don't get extra credit for holding on to an unsustainable belief.*

 ---
 If you're still reading and interested, here's a couple of additional images: